-- The epithelioid cell type accounts for the majority (70%) of mesothelioma cases and is the most treatable.
+The epithelioid cell type accounts for 70% of mesothelioma cases.

-- Epithelioid mesothelioma cells grow and spread predominantly by local expansion into surrounding tissue and organs.
+Epithelioid cells typically grow and spread into surrounding tissue and organs.

 Mesothelial cells are a normal, specialized type of epithelial cell that form the membranes that line the chest cavity and all of its contents, including the lungs.
 Mesothelioma is so named because it results from the mutation of normal mesothelial cells into cancer cells that are then able to grow and spread.
 The epithelioid cell type (not to be confused with normal epithelial cells) is one of two main mesothelioma cell types and a third that is a combination of the two.
 The epithelioid form is the most common mesothelioma cell type, usually accounting for as many as 70% of all cases.